KareliaConsolidated/Projects/Credit_Card_Fraud_Detection/README.md

 There are 284807 number of transactions(rows) and 31 features in this dataset.

-Time: It contains the seconds elapsed between each transaction and the first transaction in the dataset.
+<b>Time:</b> It contains the seconds elapsed between each transaction and the first transaction in the dataset.

-Amount: It is the transaction Amount.
+<b>Amount:</b> It is the transaction Amount.

-Class: It is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+<b>Class:</b> It is the response variable and it takes value 1 in case of fraud and 0 otherwise.
 </pre>

 ### Dataset Links